Trial of Werner Rohde and Eight Others: Defendants' arguments and charges

 Peter Straub was the SS officer in command for the executions.
 According to testimony Straub was said to be drunk the night of the executions because of a party thrown for the departure of Plaza.
-Straub was known to have bragged about the injections to other prisoners in the camp.
-Straub was sentenced to 13 years in prison which was thought to be surprising considering all of the other war crimes he had been accused of committing in other concentration camps.
-However, he was later found guilty at the Natzweiler trial in Wuppertal and executed on 11 October 1946 ("Nazi War Crimes Trials: Natzweiler Trial".
-Jewish Virtual Library.
-Retrieved 18 September 2015).
+Straub was known to have bragged about injections given to other prisoners in the camp.
+Straub was executed on 11 October, 1946.

 Franz Berg was a prisoner in the camp who operated the crematorium oven.
 Berg was a recognised criminal with a record of up to 22 crimes.
 He stated that he never knew that anyone unusual was being cremated and that he was locked in his cell when the injections were being administered.
 He went on to state a fellow prisoner told him what was happening as the murders were taking place.
 His defence argument was that Straub told him to heat up the furnaces because he was in charge.
 Berg was sentenced to five years in prison.
 He was later found guilty at the Natzweiler trial and executed.

 Magnus Wochner was the political head of the Natzweiler Camp and was directly under orders of the Berlin Police.
 He stated that the four British women were sent to his office and was told by the police that they were going to be executed.
 He sent them away because he did not think it concerned him and denied having any knowledge of the killings until the trial was conducted.
 However, one witness told the Judge Advocate that Straub, head of the crematorium, could not conduct any execution without Wochner's permission.
 Wochner was sentenced to ten years in prison.
 He was later sent to France for prosecution but was released.

 Emil Bruttel was a first aid officer at the Natzweiler Camp who was ordered to bring the lethal injections to the site of the killings.
 He was outside the room at the time of the murders and stated that he wanted to leave but could not because he did not have a lamp.
 Moreover, he admitted to hearing words such as "four women spies", "we cannot escape the orders", and "execution" but did not admit to have any knowledge of the executions when given the order to obtain the lethal drugs.
 Bruttel was sentenced to four years in prison.
 Once turned over to French custody he was released as well.

-Results
+Acquittals

-Aus dem Bruch and Emil Meier were found not guilty due to insufficient evidence.
+Doctor Kurt Aus dem Bruch, the camp dentist, and Guard Commander Emil Meier were found not guilty due to insufficient evidence.
 Wolfgang Zeuss was found not guilty because he was not at the camp during the time of the executions and the other accused witnesses supported his claim.